Thank you for visiting the INDONESIA HP Store

 Minus: Requires input and adjustments from you

 Triliton's Shaders Mod is one of the newer Minecraft shaders on our list, and it’s built primarily for use with AMD graphics cards.
-Given that optimization, AMD users will definitely want to try this one out.
+Given that optimisation, AMD users will want to try this one out.

 Plus: Upgraded colour filtering

 Robobo1221’s Shaders Mod is specifically focused on high-end computers, and it has a variety of features that prove that point.
 They include smoothing out water textures to make them crystal clear, as well as paler lighting at night, volumetric clouds, and dynamic weather.

 While this list contains some other realism-focused mods, this one takes things to another level.
 For example, the ground gets wet when it rains and the trees wave in the wind.
 If you want a hyper-realistic Minecraft experience, this mod is for you.